course-fish274-2020/Hannah-mussels/ReadMe.md

   1) Create a better looking presentation with simplified code (put into pipes) and easy to read tables

-  2) Create a graph that effectively and consicely compares mussel cover and sea star density before and after SSWS
+  2) Create a graph that effectively and concisely compares mussel cover and sea star density before and after SSWS

-  3) Potentially look into how species composition is affected as well
+  3) Look at how change in mussel percent cover varies between regions of West Coast